 The Company has no revenue producing operations and continues to manage its costs, focusing on its higher potential licenses as described above.
-It also continues to seek funding in the capital markets and to pursue additional joint venture and farm-in opportunities with other suitable companies having access to capital, in order to meet its exploratory commitments and development strategy.
+It may also seek funding in the capital markets if the need arises and to pursue additional joint venture and farm-in opportunities with other suitable companies having access to capital, in order to meet its exploratory commitments and development strategy.
 Although the Company has been successful in raising funds to date, there can be no assurance that adequate funding will be available in the future, or available under terms favorable to the Company.
 See "Risk Factors" below.

-Common Share Data (as at July 25, 2017)
+Common Share Data (as at July 25, 2018)

-Common Shares (1)118,683,433 Options issued to directors, officers and consultants 8,120,000 RSU's granted to directors, officers and consultants 4,211,900 Warrants 3,702,935 Common shares outstanding on a fully diluted basis 134,718,268
+Common Shares (1)158,634,090 Options issued to directors, officers and consultants 6,920,000 RSU's granted to directors, officers and consultants 213,000 Warrants 2,158,248 Common shares outstanding on a fully diluted basis 167,943,338